 CCS must record and monitor student attendance during the first two weeks of classes to document that a student actually began attendance in all classes that contributed to the enrollment status of that student.

-In order to meet this requirement and be in compliance with U.S. Department of Education regulations, faculty must record attendance during each class period and Academic Affairs must monitor attendance records every day for the first seven days of the semester.
+In order to meet this requirement and be in compliance with U.S. Department of Education regulations, faculty must record attendance during each class period and Academic Affairs must monitor attendance records every day for the first fourteen days of the semester.
 This requirement applies all classes, on campus, online, internships, and independent study.

 Procedure: Monitoring Faculty Student Attendance Records

-First Seven Days of the Semester
+First Fourteen Days of the Semester

 - Each morning the Daily Missing Attendance Report (Informer) is automatically generated and emailed to the Graduate and Undergraduate Coordinators.

 - The Coordinators will review the report to ensure that all faculty have recorded the attendance of each student on the course roster.